aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

 ------------
 #.
 Manage application permission separately without publishing/updating the app.

 #.
-Specify granular permission types as defined in `application permission`_ when sharing the application.
+Specify granular `application permission`_ types when sharing the application.
+If needed, customers can use AWS CLI instead as described `here`_.

 #.
 Recursively publish nested apps in the template (SAR CreateApplication API doesn't support yet).